 This data will help us piece together details of our climate history, allowing the SEARCH team to view our current climate patterns in the context of natural historical variability.

 The OzDocs project is currently in pilot stage.
-If you would like to contribute as a volunteer, please sign up for a user account, or contact the project team at email@example.com for further information.
+If you would like to contribute as a volunteer, please contact the project team at firstname.lastname@example.org for further information.

 The Atmospheric Circulation Reconstructions over the Earth (ACRE) project is undertaking a similar climate history citizen science project, spearheaded by SEARCH project partner researcher Dr Rob Allen from the UK Met Office.